MichiMMM/bpdp_test/README.md

 | BPIC 20 prepaid | concept:name, org:resource, org:role, case:Task         | case:RequestedAmount | time:timestamp |
 | MobIS           | concept:name, org:resource, type                        | cost                 | time:timestamp |

+Note that this encoding is only applied in the original version of the paper [1].

 # Further Shapley value plots
 The following graphs show Shapley value plots for all deviations of the BPIC 12A event log.